lynnaloo/CutiesInBoston/README.md

 #### Alternatives

-CutiesInDenver uses Heroku and the Heroku Scheduler plugin to tweet at regular intervals.
+CutiesInNorfolk uses Heroku and the Heroku Scheduler plugin to tweet at regular intervals.

 -----------------------